Akash1211222/Alliance_JavaScript_basic/Sec_B/01_basic/README.txt

 Falsey -> undefine , null , 0 , false , ' ' , NaN

-Truthy -> anything that is not falsey
+Truthy -> anything that is not falsey.